List of highest-income counties in the United States

 There are 3,144 counties and county-equivalents in the United States.
 The source of the data is the U.S. Census Bureau and the data is current as of the indicated year.
 Independent cities are considered county-equivalent by the Census Bureau.

 Summary

-Before the American Civil War, the wealthiest counties were primarily located in Louisiana and Mississippi, because of the high number of enslaved people, who were not included in the population.

-Loudoun County, Virginia, a suburb of District of Columbia, is the highest-income county by median household income.
-Another District of Columbia suburb, Arlington County, Virginia, ranked as the highest-income county by median family income as of 2013.
+As of 2020, Loudoun County, Virginia, a suburb of Washington, D.C. in Virginia has a median household income of $147,111, the highest of any county in the nation.

-Many of the top counties in the following lists are found in the Northeast Megalopolis, particularly in the Washington metropolitan area and the New York metropolitan area.

 Median household income

-2020 Census
+2020 Census estimates

-Presented below are the 100 highest income counties in the United States by median household income according to the 2020 United States census.
-Virginia has the most counties in the top 100 with 18.
-It is followed by California with 11; Maryland with 10; New Jersey with nine; New York and Texas with six each; Illinois with five; Colorado, Massachusetts, and Minnesota with four each; Ohio and Pennsylvania with three each; Georgia, Indiana, Utah, and Washington with two each; and Connecticut, the District of Columbia, Iowa, Kansas, Kentucky, New Hampshire, New Mexico, Tennessee, and Wisconsin with one each.
+The chart below depicts the 100 highest income counties in the United States by median household income according to the US Census Bureau's American Community Survey data for 2016-2020, in constant 2020 dollars.
+Virginia has the most counties in the top 100 with 18 followed by California with 11; Maryland with 10; New Jersey with nine; Texas with seven, New York and Illinois with six each; Colorado and Massachusetts with four each; Georgia, Minnesota, and Pennsylvania with three each; Indiana, Ohio, Utah, and Washington with two each; and Alaska, Connecticut, Washington, D.C., Kansas, Kentucky, New Hampshire, New Mexico and Tennessee with one each.

-2010 Census

-2000 Census

-Source: US Census Bureau: 2000 CensusNumber of counties by state in the top 100: Virginia 10 plus 5 independent cities, Maryland 9, California 8, New Jersey 8, Georgia 7, Colorado 6, Illinois 6, Minnesota 5, New York 5, Texas 5, Alaska 3, Connecticut 3, Ohio 3, Pennsylvania 3, Wisconsin 2, Massachusetts 2, Michigan 2, Indiana 1, Kansas 1, Kentucky 1, Missouri 1, New Hampshire 1, New Mexico 1, Tennessee 1, Utah 1.
-Twenty-five states do not have any counties in the top 100.